emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson2.md

 - sets our `greeting` variable equal to `newGreeting`
 - does not return anything, hence the missing return type

 But wait!
 There's an error in the contract.
 It says "cannot assign to constant member: `greeting`."
 Why is it saying that?
 Remember, we made our greeting be `let`. `let` means it's a constant, so if we want to change our `greeting`, we must change it to `var`.
-Make sure to hit "Deploy" again.
 Your code should now look like this:

 ```cadence
 access(all) contract HelloWorld {